oschlieb/comms-router/docs/GettingStartedGuide.md

 Task statuses are managed by the Comms Router and include: `waiting`, `canceled`, `assigned`, `completed`.

 ## Task flow
-Once the router assigns a task an agent the agent status changes to `busy`.
+Once the router assigns a Task an Agent the Agent status changes to `busy`.
 A call to the provided `callbackUrl` can be observed in `http://webhook.site/#/fae3ff2f-a1f7-4648-9804-21666b3bb15d`.

-When the user application is done with processing a task it must declare it as done:
+When the user application is done with processing a Task it must declare it as done:
 ```
 curl -X POST http://localhost:8080/comms-router-web/api/routers/MY_ROUTER/tasks/MY_TASK
   -H 'Content-Type:application/json'
   -d '{"state":"completed"}'
 ```

-The router then releases the agent and they are available (`ready`) for other tasks.
-In this example the agent `ALEX` can serve more than one queue for example `EN_QUEUE` and `FR_QUEUE`, it will automatically get the other task we created.
+The router then releases the Agent and they are available (`ready`) for other Tasks.
+In this example the agent `ALEX` can serve more than one Queue for example `EN_QUEUE` and `FR_QUEUE`, it will automatically get the other Task we created.

 ```
 curl http://localhost:8080/comms-router-web/api/routers/MY_ROUTER/tasks